dec4234/sandstone/README.md

 [![Crates.io](https://img.shields.io/crates/v/sandstone)](https://crates.io/crates/sandstone)
 [![Docs.rs](https://docs.rs/sandstone/badge.svg)](https://docs.rs/sandstone)

 sandstone is a **Minecraft: Java Edition** networking library.
-It is not a server implementation, but rather a library that can be used to create your own server-sided software.
+It is not a server or client implementation, but rather a library that can be used to create your own servers or cleints.
 The ultimate goal is to use this library in a future implementation of a Minecraft: Java Edition server in Rust.

 **This project will be a continuous work in progress, and may see months of no activity.**

-This library is provided as a structured baseline and as an open source software solution for anyone looking to create specialized **Minecraft: Java Edition** servers.
+This library is provided as a structured baseline and as an open source software solution for anyone looking to create specialized **Minecraft: Java Edition** software.
 It is built with convenient optimizations and abstractions in mind.

 The library currently has a fully custom packet serializer and deserializer, as well as a client connection handler.